sgtcoolguy/axway-open-docs/content/en/docs/appc/Mobile_Backend_Services/Mobile_Backend_Services_Guide/Search_and_Query_APIs.md

 ### Range-based query pagination examples

 * Query on Custom Field, Results in Ascending Order

 * Query on Custom Field, Results in Descending Order

-*   Query for Next Page of Results, Results in Ascending Order
+* Query for the Next Page of Results, Results in Ascending Order

-*   Query for Previous Page of Results
+* Query for the Previous Page of Results

-#### Query on a custom field, results in ascending order
+#### Query on a custom field with results in ascending order

 In this example, the query returns Statuses objects whose custom score field is less than 100 and sorts results on the score in ascending order (&order=score).
 The query matches 100 total records.